 Alternatively, you can also check the Cercanías schedules at Renfe’s website.

 The price of the Cercanías train tickets varies according to the distance covered.
-You can buy, for example, a single ticket or a Bonotren with ten trips.
+You can buy, for example, a single ticket or a Bonotren with 10 trips.

-Do not throw out your Cercanías train ticket and receipt until you are well away from your destination train station.
-On arriving at your destination you will need your ticket again in order to exit the train platform area.
+Don’t throw out your Cercanías train ticket and receipt until you’re well away from your destination train station.
+On arriving at your destination you’ll need your ticket again in order to exit the train platform area.